Become a Counsellor

 • Trauma-Informed Practice

-Most importantly, you'll learn how to use these approaches in real-life counselling situations.
+You will learn how these approaches can be applied in real counselling situations.

 Practical Experience